EdyAlenquer/ai-studies/README.md

 - [ ] YOLO (You Only Look Once) for object detection
 - [ ] GANs (Generative Adversarial Networks) for image generation

-# LLMs

-- [x] Set up a server and use a local LLM
-- [ ] BERT (Bidirectional Encoder Representations from Transformers)
-- [ ] Fine-tuning LLMs on custom tasks (e.g., sentiment analysis, Q&A systems)
-- [ ] Zero-shot and Few-shot Learning
-- [ ] Prompt Engineering
-- [ ] Model Distillation (for making LLMs more efficient)
-- [ ] Quantization and Pruning for LLMs

 # General Deep Learning Concepts